olaf-rogalsky/dotfiles/README.md

     dotcfg merge

 # pull
 Or do it in one ste w/o chance to check differences before merging

+    dotcfg pull